samspade21/vacasa-ha/memory-bank/activeContext.md

 3. Retrieve property information
 4. Fetch and categorize reservations by stay type
 5. Create calendar entities for each property
-6. Provide binary sensors for property occupancy status
+6. Provide binary sensors for property occupancy status with reliable timing
 7. Support configurable check-in/check-out times

 The integration is fully compatible with Home Assistant's async architecture and includes: